linux-system-roles/systemd/README.md

 This variable is used to handle reboots required by transactional updates.
 If a transactional update requires a reboot, the role will proceed with the reboot if systemd_transactional_update_reboot_ok is set to true.
 If set to false, the role will notify the user that a reboot is required, allowing for custom handling of the reboot requirement.
 If this variable is not set, the role will fail to ensure the reboot requirement is not overlooked.

-Example of setting the variables:
+Example of setting the variables for the simple list of strings format:

 ```yaml
 systemd_unit_files: